Surface runoff: Economic Issues

-Surface run-off results in a significant amount of economic effects.
-Pine straws are cost effective ways of dealing with surface run-off.
-Moreover, Surface run-off can be reused through the growth of elephant mass.
-In Nigeria, elephant grass is considered to be an economical way in which surface run-off and erosion can be reduced.
-Also, China has suffered significant impact from surface run-off to most of their economical crops such as vegetables.
+Surface runoff results in a significant amount of economic effects.
+Pine straws are cost effective ways of dealing with surface runoff.
+Moreover, surface runoff can be reused through the growth of elephant grass.
+In Nigeria, elephant grass is considered to be an economical way in which surface runoff and erosion can be reduced.
+Also, China has suffered significant impact from surface runoff to most of their economical crops such as vegetables.
 Therefore, they are known to have implemented a system which reduced loss of nutrients (nitrogen and phosphorus) in soil.

 Flooding

 Flooding occurs when a watercourse is unable to convey the quantity of runoff flowing downstream.
 The frequency with which this occurs is described by a return period.
 Flooding is a natural process, which maintains ecosystem composition and processes, but it can also be altered by land use changes such as river engineering.
 Floods can be both beneficial to societies or cause damage.
 Agriculture along the Nile floodplain took advantage of the seasonal flooding that deposited nutrients beneficial for crops.
 However, as the number and susceptibility of settlements increase, flooding increasingly becomes a natural hazard.
 In urban areas, surface runoff is the primary cause of urban flooding, known for its repetitive and costly impact on communities.
 Adverse impacts span loss of life, property damage, contamination of water supplies, loss of crops, and social dislocation and temporary homelessness.
 Floods are among the most devastating of natural disasters.
 The use of supplemental irrigation is also recognized as a significant way in which crops such as maize can retain nitrogen fertilizers in soil, resulting in improvement of crop water availability.